remy-marthaler/donor-analytics/README.md

 The goal is to help charities identify high-value donors, detect churn risks, and prioritise outreach efficiently.

 ---
+## The Challenge Charities Face

+Most charities struggle not because of a lack of generosity, but because they lack the ability to understand their own fundraising data.
+Donations come from many different people at irregular times and in different amounts, making it difficult to recognise patterns or spot risks.
+As a result, organisations often do not know which supporters are highly engaged, which ones are about to stop donating, or how much future revenue they can realistically expect.
+This uncertainty makes planning harder and can lead to preventable revenue losses — especially for small charities with limited resources.

+---

 ## 📦 Features